Jose01000111/102.5-Use-RPM-and-YUM-package-management/README.md

 🔹 Find out which package owns a specific file:

-## 3️⃣YUM – Higher-Level Package Management
+## 3️⃣YUM – Higher-Level Package Management🐧
-After working with RPM, I moved on to YUM, which abstracts away many of RPM’s manual processes and handles dependencies automatically.
+After working with RPM🚀, I moved on to YUM, which abstracts away many of RPM’s manual processes and handles dependencies automatically.

 🔹 Install a package: